Skip to content

 View settings, and selecting items

 You can select an atom, bond, or residue by right-clicking on it.
 Only one of these selection categories can be used at a time.
 To change which, use the View/Sel level dropdown in the view section of the UI.
 Hotkeys for cyling: ; and '.
 You can deselect an item by right-clicking it again, selecting another item, or pressing the Esc key.
-You can cycle through items using the next atom (or next bond etc, depending on the view/selection level), or their hotkeys, Left arrow and Right arrow.
+You can cycle through items using the next atom (or next bond, next residue etc, depending on the view/selection level), or their hotkeys, Left arrow and Right arrow.

 Selecting multiple atoms

-To select multiple atoms, hold shift while selecting.
+To select multiple items, hold shift while selecting.
 This can be used in the molecule editor to create covalent bonds, or more generally, to see info from multiple atoms at once.
 It's also the selection mode entered in atom searches when there is more than one matching result.

 Selected items are rendered in red.